badhonwedevs/tryAura/readme.txt

 TryAura 2.0 is the most substantial creative workflow update we have shipped.
 It gives WooCommerce merchants more control over product accuracy, scene, image quality, apparel presentation, image editing, and video motion without leaving WordPress.

-The result is a faster path from a basic product photo to a polished visual that is accurate, consistent, and ready for product pages, campaigns, social media, and ads.
+The result is a faster path from a basic product photo to a polished product photo & video that is accurate, consistent, and ready for product pages, campaigns, social media, and ads.

-=== 🎊 New: Creative Control in TryAura Lite ===
+=== 🎊 New: Creative Controls in TryAura Lite ===

-* **More accurate AI product images.** Add reference images from different angles, exclude unwanted elements with a negative prompt, and keep product shape, colour, details, text, and logos more consistent.
+* **More accurate AI product images.** Add reference images from different angles, exclude unwanted elements with a negative prompt, and keep product shape, colour, details, text, and logos more consistent for clearer visuals.
 * **Faster scene creation.** Pick studio white, lifestyle, marble, wood table, outdoor, and other ready-made settings.
 Generated images now follow your Background Preference and Output Style.
 * **Image resolution control.** Choose a supported aspect ratio and generate at 1K, 2K, or 4K with automatic compatible model selection.
 * **Better apparel presentation and image SEO.** Create On model apparel images and receive descriptive AI alt text with every generated image.